CoinUnkown/Coinbase-Wallet-API-Wallet-Storage-Plugin/README.md

     3.- You will be presented with your public and private keys and their respective QR codes.
 Do not scan these.

-    4.- Click the ‘cash wallet’ tab.
+    4.- Click the ‘Coin Base’ tab.

     5.- Select the number of addresses to generate.